-In the context of its measures to bring about equal opportunities in education and training, the Commission will carry out in particular the following actions :
+- 21. In the context of its measures to bring about equal opportunities in education and training, the Commission will carry out in particular the following actions: - (a) pursuant to the resolution of 3 June 1985 the Commission will support within its budgetary limits certain measures by the Member States to implement these activities, in particular: - the introduction of innovative action programmes, - the collection of practical examples and the preparation of practical recommendations; - (b) the Commission will organize seminars, meetings, study visits, etc. to bring together the various parties involved in the education process; - (c) the Commission will set up a group of national experts (representatives of the Ministries of Education, equal opportunities committees or bodies, and other experts) to be responsible for implementing the action programme established by the resolution of 3 June 1985; - (d) with the groups of advisors on equality in education and training set up in 1982, the Commission will pursue the promotion of integrated programmes for the diversification of occupational choices; - (e) in the context of the second action programme on the transition of young people from education to working life, the Commission will continue to carry out experiments on equal opportunities for boys and girls, for example promotion of non-sexist education material, training for non-traditional occupations, and the participation of girls of immigrant families in cultural and educational activities; it will organize the dissemination of examples of successful experiments already completed at national and Community level.

-- a) nursuant to the above-mentioned Resolution of 3 June 1985 (See B 1 a) the Commission will support - within its budgetary limits - certain measures by the Member States to implement these activities, in particular : - the introduction of innovative action programmes - the collection of practical examples and the preparation of practical recommendations; - b) the Commission will organize seminars, meetings, study visits, etc. to bring together the various parties involved in the education process; - c) the Commission will set up a group of national experts (representatives of the Ministries of Education, equal opportunities committees or bodies, and other experts) to be responsible for implementing the action programme established by the Resolution of 3 June 1985); - d) with the group of advisors on equality in education and training set up in 1982 (1), the Commission will pursue the promotion of integrated programmes for the diversification of occupational choices; - e) in the context of the second action programme on the transition of young people from education to working life, the Commission will continue to carry out experiments on equal opportunties for boys and girls, for example promotion of non-sexist educational material, training for non-traditional occupations, and the participation of girls of immigrant families in cultural and educational activities; it will organize the dissemination of examples of successful experiemnts already completed at national and Community level. - (1) Group created under action B 11 of the 1982-1985 Action Programme.
-Report prepared by Madame SULLEROT, coordinator of the group, October 1984.
+&lt;sup>1 Group created under action B 11 of the 1982-85 Action Programme.
+Report prepared by Mrs Sullerot, coordinator of the group, October 1984.

-- f) CEDEFOP will pursue the following actions in line with its previous activities relating to : - network of equal treatment training counsellors; - network of projects concerning training in new technologies, particularly with a view to career advancement; - training self-employed women, and will evaluate them with a view to developing guidelines for action ; - g) the Commission will support Member States' activities referred to under point B 1 (b) with a view to making wider use of the opportunities offered by the European Social Fund in this field; - h) the Commission will undertake a study to ascertain whether handicapped girls have access to the same opportunities and the same standard of education and vocational training as handicapped boys; - i) on the basis of the results and assessment of the above actions, the Commission will propose Community guidelines on vocational training for women.
+- (f) Cedefop will pursue the following actions in line with its previous activities relating to: - network of equal treatment training counsellors; - network of projects concerning training in new technologies, particularly with a view to career advancement: - training self-employed women, and will evaluate them with a view to developing guidelines for action; - (g) the Commission will support Member States' activities referred to under point 20 (b) with a view to making wider use of the opportunities offered by the European Social Fund in this field; - (h) the Commission will untertake a study to ascertain whether handicapped girls have access to the same opportunities and the same standard of education and vocational training as handicapped boys; - (i) on the basis of the results and assessment of the above actions, the Commission will propose Community guidelines on vocational training for women.